rails/rails/guides/source/action_cable_overview.md

 If you are using self-signed certificates for redis adapter behind a firewall and opt to skip certificate check, then the ssl `verify_mode` should be set as `OpenSSL::SSL::VERIFY_NONE`.

 WARNING: It is not recommended to use `VERIFY_NONE` in production unless you absolutely understand the security implications.
-In order to set this option for the Redis adapter, the config should be `ssl_params: { <%= OpenSSL::SSL::VERIFY_NONE %> }`.
+In order to set this option for the Redis adapter, the config should be `ssl_params: { verify_mode: <%= OpenSSL::SSL::VERIFY_NONE %> }`.

 ##### PostgreSQL Adapter